jinghuazhao/INF/docs/rsid/README.md

 where $d = \sqrt{2f(1-f)(n+z^2)}$.

-The GREAT Binomial test is
+4. The GREAT Binomial test is

 $\sum_{i=k_\pi}^n{n\choose{i}}p_\pi^i(1-p_\pi)^{n-i}$

-An analogy is made here for protein with Transcriptome (Proteome)wide association statistic $z_{PWAS}$  originally proposed for gene expression data.
+5. A proteome-wide analogy $z_{PWAS}$ is made to (transcriptome)wide association statistic originally proposed for gene expression data.
 For a given Protein of interest **P** for which GWAS summary statistics $z_P$ is available, the corresponding Wald statistic for PWAS is defined such that

 $z_{PWAS} = \frac{w^T_{P}z_P}{\sqrt{w^T_{P}Vw_{P}}}$